Guardians of the Galaxy: The Telltale Series: Plot

 After being thrown to the lower levels of the temple by Hala, the team escape but are swallowed by a giant worm and trapped in the creature's stomach, where they have the option to adopt a younger worm that they find.
 If she joined the Guardians, Nebula dies of her injuries.
 The group are forced to use the engines of other ships and empty out the Milano to lighten the load and escape the creature, but it still pursues them.
 Peter is forced to either allow Drax to seemingly sacrifice himself and allow the others to escape, or refuse and cause Groot (Adam Harrington) to be severely injured in the process.
 This choice causes disarray and everyone except Peter and either Gamora or Rocket to leave the group.

 After seeing the devastation they are partially responsible for, Peter decides to reunite the Guardians and defeat Hala.
 If Peter allowed Drax to sacrifice himself earlier, he finds him alive and rescues him.
 After convincing all members to rejoin, the team formulates an attack on Hala's ship to stop her from destroying Knowhere.
 After placing charges on the main cannons (as well as fighting Nebula if she was told to leave earlier), the Guardians battle and defeat Hala, who destroys the ship when she attempts to fire the cannons.
 Hala either is handed over to Bal-Dinn or the Nova Corps to stand trial, or dies from either Bal-Dinn killing her or the remnants of the Eternity Forge taking her life.

 Having once again saved the galaxy, the Guardians celebrate having defeated Hala at the same bar; their tab having been muted for saving Knowhere.
 If the Eternity Forge was empowered, Peter can use it to resurrect one of the people who they have lost; either Drax's daughter Kamaria, Lylla, Meredith, or Nebula (if she died).
 If Peter decides not to use it, the Forge's energy dies.
 During the celebrations, the Guardians are once again contacted by the Nova Corps, asking for help with another situation.

 In a post-credits scene, Thanos' corpse is retrieved by an unknown individual.

 Episodes

 The game was separated into five episodes for release on mobile devices, personal computers, and PlayStation 4 and Xbox One consoles.
 The version of the series for the Nintendo Switch was announced in August 2017, however no release was reported.

 Reception

-Guardians of the Galaxy: The Telltale Series received generally mixed reviews from critics.
+Guardians of the Galaxy: The Telltale Series received generally mixed reviews from critics, with criticism for some aspects of the writing.
+Praise was given to Scott Porter's performance of Star-Lord, who critics felt "carried the entire game".